Reserve Bank Of India

 Provided that the stipulation contained in sub-section 8(d) above shall not be applicable to loans under consortium / multiple banking arrangements.

-(a) Banks shall, at their option specify interest reset dates on their floating rate loans.
-Banks will have the option to offer loans with reset dates linked either to the date of sanction of the loan/credit limits or to the date of review of MCLR.
+(a) Banks shall, at their option, specify interest reset dates on their floating rate loans.
+Banks shall have the option to offer loans with reset dates linked either to the date of first disbursement of the loan/credit limits or to the date of review of MCLR.

-(b) The Marginal Cost of Funds based Lending Rate (MCLR) prevailing on the day the loan is sanctioned shall be applicable till the next reset date, irrespective of the changes in the benchmark during the interim.
+(b) The Marginal Cost of Funds based Lending Rate (MCLR) prevailing on the date of first disbursement, whether partial or full, shall be applicable till the next reset date, irrespective of the changes in the benchmark during the interim.
+Future reset dates shall be determined accordingly.

 (c) The periodicity of reset shall be one year or lower.
 The exact periodicity of reset shall form part of the terms of the loan contract.